sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 </response>
 ```

-This API allows you to fetch notes of a customer created by a specific associate.
+This API allows you to fetch  customer notes created by a specific associate.

 ### Resource Information
-Parameter | Description
+Parameter | Value
 --------- | -----------
 URI | customer/notes
 Rate Limited? | Yes